Love Affair (1994 film): Plot

-Mike and Terry visit his elderly aunt Ginny on the isle of Moorea.
-They see each other with new eyes and fall in love.
-When they reach New York City, they agree to reunite at the top of the Empire State Building in three months' time.
-Terry breaks up with her fiancé Ken Allen, as does Mike with his, Lynn Weaver.
+Finally, on the way home on the return flight to New York, they agree to reunite at the top of the Empire State Building in three months' time to test their convictions and current relationships.
+Terry breaks up with her fiancé Ken Allen, as does Mike with his fiancée, Lynn Weaver.

 Terry finds work as a singer, mostly in advertisements.
-Mike quits his job as a Los Angeles television sports announcer.
-He finds work as a coach at a small school and also returns to his true vocation as a painter.
-One of his pieces is of Terry in prayer from their idyllic day on the island.
+Mike, to the chagrin of his agent, is having an existential crisis about his TV career and ruminates about returning to his hobby painting.
+He quits his job in TV and works as the head coach at a small college.
+One of his primary pieces is a portrait of Terry in prayer from their idyllic day on the island, wearing his aunt's hand-made shawl.